 People think networking is about having the most LinkedIn connections (even if you don't actually know any of them).
 Or that to network you have to ask lots of strangers out for coffee to "pick their brain".
 If this is you, it's chill, you're not alone.
 I did (sometimes still do?) this too.

 However, I definitely do not think this a good use of your (or my) time.
 Instead pick a community or two and become really active in it.
 Form a study group.
 Pick a particular meetup and go to every event they offer.
 Offer to volunteer for a meetup.
 Ask about giving a lightning talk!
 Lots of meetups offer mini talks or lightning talks of 10 min or less.
 It's the perfect amount of time to explain something cool you learned or a project you're working on.
-This is kind of a combo factor as it now gives you something you can show off in your portfolio/blog and it's raising your profile within this awesome community you've found. :) Best yet, when you introduce yourself be sure to mention that you're looking for new job opportunities!
+This is kind of a combo factor as it now gives you something you can show off in your portfolio/blog and it's raising your profile within this awesome community you've found. :) Best yet, when you introduce yourself during your lightning talk be sure to mention that you're looking for new job opportunities!
 Now you've told a whole bunch of people that you're looking for a job, without having to awkwardly ask people one on one if they've heard of anything.

 If you do stumble across some interesting stranger on linkedin or elsewhere that you would genuinely love to have a cup of coffee with, be very clear about why.
 Explain to them who you are and what you're looking for.
 Are you curious about working at their company?
 Are you looking to study/use that technology?
 Do you have a project you are working on that you're stuck on and think they might have suggestions?
 Be super clear, polite, and upfront.
 Offer a few potential times/places so they don't have to do the work of scheduling and so they have a potential out if they are not interested bu are too polite to say no. ("would you be interested in grabbing coffee near your office sometime next week?
 Maybe Wednesday or Thursday after work?").
-If they agree, and things go well, ask if there's anything that you can do for them?
+If they agree, and things go well, ask if there's anything that you can do for them.
 Are they looking for volunteers for a meetup they are running?
 Maybe they are looking for a designer and you know one.
-People are not interested in offering jobs to strangers who want to "pick their brains".
+People are not interested in offering jobs to vague strangers who want to "pick their brains".
 People are interested in making new friends, or finding new people they can recruit for their favorite open source project, or building a better, more supportive tech community.
 And once they know that you are an awesome person, and you have a genuine relationship with that person, they will actively look out for you.

 That said, if someone offers to take you out for a cup of coffee just to "hang" obviously go for it!
 And anytime you do meet people and they ask you what you're up to, be super frank and unwaveringly positive, "Hi I'm so and so, I just finished at XYZ Coding Bootcamp and now I'm on the look out for my first big tech job and I'm also hear to learn more about ABC because I've been thinking about building my next side project with it".
 You're being up front with your needs, but also not putting the pressure on another person to give you a job.
 You have now opened the door for them to talk about your job needs or to talk about your cool new side project.
 Win!